ropensci-archive/ecoengine/inst/Using_ecoengine.md

 ```

 As with other functions, the results are paginated.
-So the full dataset can be retrieved by adding page = all to the query.
-If you think this might be unusally large, simply request the first page (default action) and look at the number of results.
-This divided by 25 (the number of observations per request) is how many API calls you will make. if this is less than `30`, it will run very quickly.
-If this is over a 100, your best course of action would be to parallelize the request or split them up.
 Since we only need `85` records in this case:

 ```r